Getting started

 npx editsy editYour browser opens an editor over every content file it found.
 Change something, watch the preview update as you type, review the exact file diff, save.
 The edit lands in your file, and you commit it like any other change.

-Keep it honest in CI
+Check it in CI

 npx editsy checkValidates that content files hold only plain, serializable values (no functions, no JSX, no spreads).
 Exit code 1 on problems, so it slots straight into CI.